 Freely available search, discovery and analytics platform that brings together over 128 million research items from across the scholarly ecosystem; includes citation and online attention data for 89 million publications, and over 4 billion

 connections to related grants (and their associated funding agencies), patents and clinical trials to help you gather information on current and future research activity.
 Does NOT include Get it! buttons but does link to publisher fulltext, etc. Register for personal login to save citations.

 This electronic archive includes 13 collections, 131 volumes, 2,680 documents and 1,105,477 pages in the form of reports to the British government by their governors in the African colonies.
 The statistical reports cover 13 colonies, with some data that pre-dates the abolition of the slave trade.
 These reports reveal how colonial laws were used to control citizens during wars, uprisings, and everyday life, and notices of land sales reveal how land changed hands between 1808 and 1966.
 The colonial reports for each colony explain how the statistics in the Blue Books were intended to be interpreted by colonial readers.
-All WUSTL community users of this collection are encouraged to complete this survey to assess its value to research and instruction and potential purchase of part or all of the archive for permanent access.

 The HistoryMakers Digital Archive contains over 2,000 interviews of distinguished African Americans in the fields of science, culture, politics, the arts, and public life.
 It is unique among collections of African American heritage because of its large and varied scope, with interviewees from across the United States, from a variety of fields, and with memories stretching from the 1890s to the present.